mit-orcd/orcd-docs-edit/docs/filesystems-file-transfer/transferring-files.md

 ## Globus

 If you are moving more than a few files, or your files are particularly large, we recommend using Globus.
 Globus is a tool that helps transfer large amounts of data between systems.
-We have Globus collections set up on each ORCD system.
+We have Globus collections set up on Engaging.
 Collections are the mechanism Globus uses for accessing data.

 Some advantages of using Globus are: